m-minhajul-alam/event-master/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: B
+#### Answer B

-<i>The correct answer is 'B: Hi there, undefined'. when call a function with parameters, it need arguments.  the sayHi function expects one argument, which is name. so, when console log sayHi without providing any argument it return "Hi there, undefined".</i>
+The correct answer is 'B: Hi there, undefined'. when call a function with parameters, it need arguments.  the sayHi function expects one argument, which is name. so, when console log sayHi without providing any argument it return "Hi there, undefined".

 </p>
 </details>